A Coq Mechanization of JavaScript Regular Expression Semantics

-\paragraph{ECMAScript Regex Properties} Two important non-trivial properties of the ECMAScript regex semantics can be proved using the theorem of \cref{fig:invariant_preserved}: the fact that the functions generated by the specification always \emph{terminate} (meaning that they never run out of fuel), and that they \emph{cannot fail} (e.g.\ that the assertions always hold, and that arrays and strings are never accessed out-of-bounds).
+\paragraph{ECMAScript regex properties} Two important non-trivial properties of the ECMAScript regex semantics follow from the theorem of \cref{fig:invariant_preserved}: termination (functions generated by the specification always \emph{terminate}, i.e.\ they never run out of fuel), and safety (the functions \emph{cannot fail}, e.g.\ assertions always hold, and arrays and strings are never accessed out-of-bounds).

-We state and prove the two theorem of \cref{fig:coq_properties}, where \inlinecode{init_state} is an initial matcher state containing the string to match and starting at index 0, and \inlinecode{identity_cont} is the continuation that always returns a success.
-The two proofs are an immediate consequence of the \inlinecode{compiled_regex_invariant} theorem by contradiction.
-If the call to a matcher resulted in a lack of fuel or a failure, then because this result is not a \inlinecode{mismatch}, the continuation \inlinecode{identity_cont} itself would result in a lack of fuel or a failure, which is a contradiction.
+We state and prove the two theorems of \cref{fig:coq_properties}, where \inlinecode{init_state} is an initial matcher state containing the string to match and starting at index 0, and \inlinecode{identity_cont} is the continuation that always returns a success.
+The two proofs are immediate consequences of the \inlinecode{compiled_regex_invariant} theorem by contradiction: if the call to a matcher resulted in a lack of fuel or a failure, then because this result is not a \inlinecode{mismatch}, the continuation \inlinecode{identity_cont} itself would result in a lack of fuel or a failure, which is a contradiction.